Machine Learning Overview

 tf.keras.optimizers.SGD(learning_rate=0.01, momentum=0.9, nesterov=True)

-Optimizer Learning Rate Adaptation Momentum Weight Decay Special Features Best for Framework Support
+Optimizer Learning Rate Adaptation Momentum Weight Decay Special Features Best For Framework Support